Intermediate statistics: addressing the thermoelectric properties of solids: Implementation of Interpolating Statistics

-The complete behaviors are depicted in Figs.~\ref{grafi2} and \ref{graf2} for q-bosons and B-anyons, respectively.
-In the former case, one should note that when $T\gg\theta_E$, with $\theta_E$, e.g., around $100 K$ for common crystals, one recovers the classical result $c_{Vq}\to 3\kappa_B$ when $q=1$, known as the Dulong-Petit law.
-On the other hand, for sufficiently low temperatures, where $T\ll\theta_E$, the specific heat goes exponentially with temperature \cite{patt} as
+In order to make a good comparison between the behavior of deformed functions of both the $q$-boson case and the $B$-anyon case, let us summarize the corresponding results of Ref.\ \cite{bri}.
+For the $q$-boson case, one should note that when $T\gg\theta_E$, with $\theta_E$ $\sim$ $100 K$ for common crystals, one recovers the classical result $c_{V{{q}}}\to 3k_B$, for $q=1$, known as the Dulong-Petit law (see Fig.\ \ref{grafi2}(c)).
+On the other hand, for sufficiently low temperatures, where $T\ll\theta_E$, the specific heat goes exponentially with temperature \cite{sal} as

-However, as well-known, at sufficiently low temperatures, the specific heat of the solids does not follow experimentally the exponential function given in Eq.~(\ref{eq15}).
+However, it is well-known that at sufficiently low temperatures, the specific heat of solids does not experimentally follow the exponential function described in Eq.\ (\ref{eq15}).
 Thus, the undeformed Einstein model recovers the usual specific heat of the solids only at high temperatures.
+Also, we remark that is very clear from Fig.\ \ref{grafi2}(b) that the $q = 0.1$ case (blue dashed line) is the only one that presents a slight change for intermediate temperatures, a situation that is totally opposite to what happens in the present paper.
+Also from Ref.\ \cite{bri}, the specific heat in a ${q}$-deformed Debye solid behaves as: (i) at low temperature, $T\ll\theta_D$, $c_{V{{q}}}$ is proportional to $T^3$; while for (ii) high temperature, $T\gg\theta_D$, the classical result limit $c_{V{{q}}}\to 3k_B$ is also recovered.
+Both results are known from the literature.

-As for the $\overline{q}$-deformed case, Fig.~\ref{graf2}, as the temperature is increased, we notice that the green and blue curves (greater presence of the $\bar{q}$-deformation) present a very different behavior from the red curve (where $\overline{q} = 1$).
-Thus, let us now explore this new picture for B-anyons.
-The point is that at large temperatures the specific heat becomes
+Now let us consider the $B$-anyons.
+For the ${\bar{q}}$-deformed case, as shown in Fig.\ \ref{graf2}, we observe that with increasing temperature the black (dot-dashed), green (dashed) and blue (dotted) curves, which represent a greater presence of ${\bar{q}}$-deformation, exhibit significantly different behaviors compared to the red curve (solid) corresponding to ${\bar{q}}$=1.
+Thus, let us now explore this new picture for $B$-anyons.
+At large temperatures the specific heat becomes